MycroftAI/lingua-franca/readme.md

 ### 8. Submit a PR
 Once your changes are ready for review, [create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

-Like commit messages the PR title and description should properly describe the changes you have made and any additional information that reviewers who do not speak your language might need to understand.
+Like commit messages, the PR title and description should properly describe the changes you have made, along with any additional information that reviewers who do not speak your language might need to understand.

 ### 9. Waiting for a review
-While you wait for a review of your contribution, why not take a moment to review some other pull requests.
-This is a great way to learn and help progress the queue of pull requests which means your contribution will be seen more quickly!
+While you wait for a review of your contribution, why not take a moment to review some other pull requests?
+This is a great way to learn and help progress the queue of pull requests, which means your contribution will be seen more quickly!